CSSC staff Q&A

 Recently we had the launch of the CSSC Ethos self-evaluation toolkit.
-This was the result of three years’ work in partnership with controlled schools which Heather McKenzie, School Support Officer has led.
+This was the result of three years’ work in partnership with controlled schools which Heather McKenzie, Schools' Support Officer, has led.

-Tracey Woods, School Support Officer is currently implementing the second sign language programme in primary schools.
+Tracey Woods, Schools' Support Officer, is currently implementing the second sign language programme in primary schools.
 Following the success of last years’ programme 2019/20 has seen an enhanced programme including professional development for teaching and non-teaching staff as a result of successful applications for grants from the Department of Communities.

-Derek Harkness and Andrew Brown, School Support Officers, have brought additional leadership expertise to the team and have experience in coaching and mentoring principals.
+Derek Harkness and Andrew Brown, Schools' Support Officers, have brought additional leadership expertise to the team and have experience in coaching and mentoring Principals.
 I am looking forward to supporting the development of their roles within the team.

 What are the challenges in Education Support?